Kubernetes CPU Limits: Pros, Cons, and How to Assign CPU Resources

 • Limit—you can set a maximum amount of allows RAM or CPU utilization by specifying a limit on the container.
 Kubernetes translates and enforces restrictions by interacting with container engines, such as Docker or containerd.
 When a container exceeds its memory limit, the kubelet typically kills and restarts it.
 CPU limits are more lenient and can be exceeded for long periods of time.

-Which Issues Can Occur if You Don’t Specify the CPU Limit in Kubernetes?
+What Can Go Wrong If You Don’t Specify the CPU Limit in Kubernetes?

 If you do not specify a CPU limit, the container can use all the CPU resources available on the node.
 This can cause containers with high CPU utilization to slow down other containers on the same node and use all available CPU, and may even cause Kubernetes components such as the kubelet to become unresponsive.
 The node then enters a NotReady state, causing its pods to be rescheduled on another node.